Monday, October 20, 2025

 Meloncolony on stage (source)

 From my limited understanding, The Commandos were an Indonesian / Singaporean act who usually worked as backing band for various pop singers.
 They recorded a solo 7 inch EP in 1970 with a song called 'Penyesalan' (Regret), and nowhere on the record does it credit Black Sabbath or Paranoid.
-I have encountered his kind of cheeky international plagiarism many times before, and it's not the only example in this comp alone!
+I have encountered this kind of cheeky international plagiarism many times before, and it's not the only example in this comp alone!

 Elf was Ronnie James Dio's first hard rock band before going on to fame in Rainbow and beyond.
 This track is from a live bootleg that purports to be at "The Bank" in Cortland, NY, 1972.
 They also regularly covered Led Zep, Jethro Tull and Link Wray among others.
 At this time the band was still called The Elves but changed to ELF when their album was released later the same year.
 You have to assume that Ronnie, 'Ronald Padavona' at the time he was in Elf, had no idea he would eventually join Black Sabbath, when he was covering them in New York bars.
 Guitarist David 'Rock' Feinstein has also become a notable name in US metal since.
 As such he's appeared here in TDATS twice before in (v126) & (v155).

 The Aynsley Dunbar Retaliation's track is here as another example of something Sabbath covered for their debut album.
-The Retaliation was a vehicle for Dunbar, after stints in John Mayall & the Bluesbreakers and The Jeff Beck Group.
+The Retaliation was a vehicle for Dunbar, after stints on drums for John Mayall & the Bluesbreakers and The Jeff Beck Group.
 He continues to perform occasionally with the World Classic Rockers, a band he has been part of since 2003, which features a rotating lineup of classic rock musicians.

 Crystal Saint is a left-field find.
 The credited writer and (presumably) singer is Lyndy Mar, although she obviously didn't write this side!
 The 45 is on the Wichita, Kansas label, Kanwic Records.